The bill legalizing sports betting in Maryland is still awaiting Gov. Larry Hogan‘s signature.

 Meanwhile, Penn National Gaming might leverage the Barstool Sports brand out of Hollywood Casino Perryville, which was purchased by Penn National in December 2020.

 Ocean Downs Casino has associated with TwinSpires, and Live!
-Casino Hotel Maryland has a partnership in place with the FanDuel Maryland Sportsbook.
+Casino Hotel Maryland has a partnership in place with FanDuel Sportsbook.
 Caesars Entertainment owns and operates Horseshoe Casino Baltimore and is finalizing a deal to acquire William Hill.